Josh Lowe Player Props: Rays vs. White Sox

 Josh Lowe At The Plate

-- Lowe is hitting .328 with six doubles, four home runs and four walks.
+- Lowe has six doubles, four home runs and four walks while hitting .348.

-- Looking at the 18 games he has played this season, he's hit a home run in four of them (22.2%), and in 5.9% of his trips to the dish.
+- In 21.1% of his games this year, he has hit a home run, and 5.5% of his trips to the plate.

-- Lowe has an RBI in 10 of 18 games this season, with multiple RBI in five of them.
-He has also driven in three or more of his team's runs in one contest.
+- Lowe has had an RBI in 11 games this season (57.9%), including five multi-RBI outings (26.3%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.